StokeMasterJack/konfigurator/README.md

 This tool allows you to:

 - Define a set of features.
-These are represented as boolean variables (VarSpace).
+These are represented as boolean variables (VarSet).
-- Define a set of constraints (in the form of boolean expressions) on a those variables ().
+- Define a set of constraints (in the form of boolean expressions) on a those variables.
-  1. A VarSpace: a set of boolean variables representing the product features.
+  1. A VarSet: a set of boolean variables representing the product features.
   2. A Pics: a set of constraints (in the form of boolean expressions) on a those variables.
 - Set user pics, then:
     - Test if the current configuration is valid